-The initial discovery was the Maisie zone, where approximately 15 sites of visible gold were discovered along the 700 m strike length of the zone during the 2012 trenching program.
+SLAM has discovered 2 major gold bearing vein systems on the Menneval project.
+Foremost the Maisie Vein where trenching uncovered numerous sites of visible gold were discovered along the 700 m strike length of the zone during the 2012 trenching program.
 Five diamond drill holes have intersected high grade gold to a depth of 30m containing up to 131 g/t gold over 0.31 m.
-The vein system and bonanza shoots are open at depth.
+The vein system and bonanza shoots are open at depth and to the northeast as seen on the photo to the right.
+This photo shows a strong vein continuation extending northeast from the high grade shoot known as the “Blow”.
+This photo was taken in 2016 at the end of a major trenching and bulk sampling program completed by SLAM.

 Gold-bearing quartz veins occur in 57 of the 64 holes over core intervals ranging from 0.1m up to 9.7 m.
 Visible gold was noted in 8 holes MG1201, MG1211, MG1221, MG1224, MG1225, MG1226, MG1352 and MG1363.
 Grades range up to 121.00 g/t gold over 0.31 m and 22.97 g/t gold over 1.9m.